New York Jets: History

 The franchise obtained a new owner in Woody Johnson in 2000.
 Additionally, through the 2000s the Jets visited the playoffs five times, a franchise record, under the direction of three coaches: Herm Edwards, Eric Mangini, and Rex Ryan.
 Rex Ryan was hired in January 2009.
 In the draft that year the Jets would take USC quarterback Mark Sanchez with the fifth overall pick with the intent of making him the franchise centerpiece.
 Ryan and Sanchez led the team to back-to-back AFC Championship Game appearances during their first two years, but the team never made the playoffs again during their tenure.
 The Jets had a 6–10 season in 2012 and an 8–8 season in 2013.
 After a 4–12 season in 2014, Sanchez was released, while Ryan and general manager John Idzik were fired.

 Before the 2015 season, Todd Bowles was hired as head coach.
 In his first season, he led the Jets to a 10–6 record, second in the AFC East, but failed to qualify for the postseason.
 Then came three consecutive last-place finishes in the AFC East from 2016 to 2018, winning no more than five games each season.
 Bowles was fired after the 2018 season.
-Before the 2019 season, the Jets used their first-round pick, third overall, on quarterback Sam Darnold from USC and hired Adam Gase as head coach.
+Before the 2018 season, the Jets used their first-round pick, third overall, on quarterback Sam Darnold from USC in the NFL Draft.
+Adam Gase was hired as head coach the following year.
 Gase led the Jets to a 7–9 record in 2019 and 2–14 in 2020, missing the postseason both years, and was fired.
 Before the 2021 season, the Jets hired former 49ers defensive coordinator Robert Saleh as head coach.
 The Jets used their first-round pick, second overall, on BYU quarterback Zach Wilson.
 The 2021 season saw the Jets go 4–13 to finish last in the AFC East.
 The 2022 season brought the Jets a 7–10 record but another last-place finish in the division.
 In the 2023 season, the Jets once again finished 7–10, despite the highly deliberated signing of Aaron Rodgers, who suffered a season-ending Achilles tear on the first offensive series of the regular season.
 Rodgers was released by the Jets in February 2025 after two seasons with the team, although he remained on the roster until March 12.
 The 2024 season saw the Jets fire Saleh after a 2–3 start.
 Jeff Ulbrich finished the season with a 3–9 mark to end with a 5–12 record.
 Detroit Lions defensive coordinator Aaron Glenn was named as head coach after the season.